edodm85/DOT_Protocol_Specification/README.md

 # DOT Protocol Specification

-An DOT packet consists of a packet header, payload and tail.
+An DOT (Data Over TCP) packet consists of a packet header, payload and tail.

 Byte order for all packets are network order (BIG ENDIAN).